mpiktas/mifcluster/README.md

     sbatch mpi.sh

 Look out for files of type ```slurm-12043.out``` in your directory.
 They contain the status of your simulations.
-Check for error messages there
+Check for error messages there.

 To navigate use ```cd```, to see content of the directory use ```ls```, for editing use ```nano``` or ```vim```.